ieg-dhr/DigiKAR/MAPPING_en.md

 |Berufung                 |Vokation         |

 <p align="justify">In this example, "event_name" is the term in the input file that is to be replaced.
 The new term is in "event_type".
-  This relationship between the data is represented in two columns of the CSV file, which are read by the script.</p>
+  This relationship between the data is represented in two columns of the CSV file.
+The script reads the CSV file into a dataframe and analyses one item in "event_name" after the other.</p>